|

 wetout.
 The branch

-for this flute was gathered along San Marcos
+for this flute was gathered within the San Marcos

 trees.